Krashner/ChatApp/README.md

 - supports **text chat**

 ## Usage
-If using a reverse proxy server
+If using a reverse proxy server:
 ```
 node index.js http
 ```

-For running with an SSL certificate from a trusted CA
+For running with an SSL certificate from a trusted CA:
 ```
 node index.js https
 ```

-For running with a self-signed SSL certificate
+For running with a self-signed SSL certificate:
 ```
 node index.js https-ss
 ```